 If you've recently had a blood test to check for iron deficiency or are thinking of taking an iron deficiency blood test, you may be a bit confused about the biomarker Ferritin.
 Why is this biomarker used and how is it different from iron?

+To put it simply, iron is a key mineral within the body and is present in red blood cells that carry oxygen around the body.
 Ferritin is a blood protein and is the main storage protein for iron, alongside hemosiderin.
-Ferritin is a good indicator of how much iron is stored within your body.
-A ferritin blood test can identify if ferritin levels are low, which could be a sign of iron deficiency anaemia.
+Ferritin is, therefore, a good indicator of how much iron is stored within your body with low levels indicating iron deficiency anaemia.

 Ferritin Is The Best Indicator Of Iron Deficiency